miftahihsan/Alfred-Facebook-Hackathon-2020/README.md

 ### Wit AI Setup

 If the documentation was followed correctly your app should be up and running.
-But now lets integrate NLP.
+Now lets integrate NLP.
 Go to [WitAI](https://wit.ai/) and
 [Facebook NLP](https://developers.facebook.com/docs/messenger-platform/built-in-nlp/) follow their Documentation to connect your application with their NLP.

 After connecting Train the NLP to these states and you are all done!!